 We seek to develop students who are responsive to new and changing environments, effective in crafting creative solutions to complex problems; in essence, adaptive problem solvers.
-The six strategic initiatives form the curriculum framework for the development of The Learning Environment within VSB.
+The four strategic pillars form the curriculum framework for the development of The Learning Environment within VSB.